dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/webassembly.md

 > * Accessing the apps directly at the example host domains, `firstapp.com` and `secondapp.com`.
 > * Certificates for the client apps to enable TLS security (HTTPS).
 > * Configuring the server app as a Razor Pages app for the following features:
->   * Integration of Razor components into Razor pages.
+>   * Integration of Razor components into Razor pages or MVC views.
 >   * Prerendering Razor components.
 >
 > The preceding configurations are beyond the scope of this article.
 For more information, see the following resources:
 >
 > * [Host and deploy articles](xref:host-and-deploy/index)
+> * <xref:security/enforcing-ssl>
 > * <xref:blazor/components/prerendering-and-integration?pivots=webassembly>
-> * <xref:security/enforcing-ssl>

 Use an existing hosted Blazor solution or create a new solution from the Blazor Hosted project template: